 (Due Friday Nov.
-17. 2017)
+9. 2018)

 This lab is "computational" in nature.
 The goal is to get familiar with motion tracking, and in particular the OptiTrack motion tracking system in the CAST lab.
+You can perform this lab in groups of up to 3 people.
+Only one lab report need be submitted for the entire group.

-During class time in the CAST center, a group of students carried a "wand" around the motion tracking volume.
-The wand contained 5 markers, whose positions were tracked by the OptiTrack camera tracking system (at approximately 120 times per second).
-In addition to tracking the the marker positions, Optitrack also estimated the position of a reference frame attached to the wand, assuming that all 5 markers were attached to the same rigid body.
+During your lab time in the CAST center, a "wand" will be carried around in the tracking volume of the OptiTrack system.
+The wand contains 5 markers, whose positions were tracked by the OptiTrack camera tracking system (at approximately 120 times per second).
+In addition to tracking the marker positions, Optitrack also estimated the position of a reference frame attached to the wand, assuming that all 5 markers were attached to the same rigid body.